midas-network/covid19-smh-research/README.md

 ### Disparities Round Phase 2: By how much could we have reduced disparities in COVID-19 deaths?

-The goals of Phase 2 are to explore the potential impact of reducing inequities in transmission risk, severity, or both during the same phase of the pandemic projected in Phase 1.
+The goals of Phase 2 are to explore the potential impact of reducing heterogeneities in transmission risk, severity, or both during the same phase of the pandemic projected in Phase 1.
 In Phase 2, teams will be permitted to calibrate from 5/1/2020 – 4/3/2021 to generate projections for Scenario A (representing empirically observed disparities).
-This will ensure that teams have captured disparities accurately throughout the entire time period so that the impact of reducing sources of inequities can be soundly assessed in putative Scenarios B-D.
+This will ensure that teams have captured disparities accurately throughout the entire time period so that the impact of reducing sources of heterogeneities can be soundly assessed in putative Scenarios B-D.

 Thus Scenario A can be interpreted as a fitting exercise as opposed to